wadevenz/FEB24-T1A1-Workbook/T1_workbook.md

 How does this sound?
 We can deploy the site as per your preference — I tend to use GitHub pages.

-If you're happy to proceed, let's set up a meeting to discuss the functionality I've discussed.
+If you're happy to proceed, let's set up a meeting to discuss the functionality I've outlined.
 I'll be able to provide you with a quote and timeline for you to review.

 Looking forward to hearing from you,